d00m1r/crypto/README.md

 They contain a dictionary with the frequency of each character from the texts

-Next, you need to generate 3 aproximate keys, using 3 freq.json files'
+Next, you need to generate 3 aproximate keys, using 3 freq.json files

 **python3 task2.py hack cipher.txt**